 So, What’s up with Pain After Losing Virginity?

-Some women experience cramps and stomach pains after their first time, and this may continue the first few times they have sex.
-They increasingly worry when that pain persists.
+Some women experience pelvic pain and stomach cramps after losing their virginity, and this may continue the first few times they have sex.
+They increasingly worry when that pain persists, and understandably so.

 Extra Hymen Tissue